 The design and build project incorporates six temperature-controlled stores with a capacity of 14,500 pallet spaces.
 The design incorporates a leading-edge heat recovery glycol system in individually controlled, variable temperature spaces (+20 to -10°C range) with a fully integrated bulk racketed satellite system for optimum product management.
 The project was negotiated directly with Apollo based on their extensive track record in delivering complex projects in the food and beverage sector.

-The project involved removing and recladding two full size dairy dryers while also upgrading all internal and external components, associated redline areas, as well as completing a total seismic upgrade to the 40-year-old, 54m high towers.
+The project involved removing and recladding two full-size dairy dryers while also upgrading all internal and external components, and associated redline areas, as well as completing a total seismic upgrade to the 40-year-old, 54m high towers.

-The decision to begin this project was made in December 2020 and Apollo were commenced on site in January 2020.
-The cladding and internal dryer works had to be complete by September, to avoid having to dump 3 million litres of milk per day.
-The construction program was tight to begin with, then came the Covid lockdowns.
+The decision to begin this project was made in December 2020 and Apollo was commenced on site in January 2020.
+The cladding and internal dryer works had to be completed by September, to avoid having to dump 3 million litres of milk per day.
+The construction program was tight, to begin with, and then came the Covid lockdowns.
 Covid Alert Level changes required significant innovations to standard operating procedures, designs and processing, all while keeping to the timeline.

 With the work starting on site so quickly, all design was done concurrently with the day-to-day construction work.
 Apollo’s role was to work with all the various design teams on practical and efficient solutions and to consider all of the constraints including access, safety and the limitations of supply created by Covid-19.